 I have been reflecting on how my faith is impacting how I live.

-What I have been thinking about is how Jesus came to earth and taught us how to live and did so by teaching us to deal with the most difficult of situations.
+I have been thinking about how Jesus came to earth and taught us how to live and did so by introducing us to deal with the most difficult of situations.

 Eye for Eye

 38 “You have heard that it was said, ‘Eye for eye, and tooth for tooth.’[a]
 39 But I tell you, do not resist an evil person.
 If anyone slaps you on the right cheek, turn to them the other cheek also.
 40 And if anyone wants to sue you and take your shirt, hand over your coat as well.
 41 If anyone forces you to go one mile, go with them two miles.
 42 Give to the one who asks you, and do not turn away from the one who wants to borrow from you.